gschmutz/iot-vehicle-tracking-demo/README.md

 The generated artefacts are available in the `./docker` folder.

-The prerequisites for running the platform are **Docker** and **Docker Compose**.
+The prerequisites for running the platform are [**Docker**](https://www.docker.com/) and [**Docker Compose**](https://docs.docker.com/compose/).

 The environment is completely based on docker containers.
 In order to easily start the multiple containers, we are going to use Docker Compose.
-You need to have at least 8 GB of RAM available, better is 12 GB or 16 GB.
+You need to have at least 12 GB of RAM available, but better is 16 GB.

 ### Start the platform using Docker Compose